kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>Knowing how to automate a build/unit test/deployment process using combinations of <a href="https://aws.amazon.com/">AWS</a>, <a href="https://azure.microsoft.com/en-us/">Azure</a>, <a href="https://www.docker.com/">Docker</a>, <a href="https://kubernetes.io/">Kubernetes</a>, etc. is rapidly becoming a required skill.
 I only have better-than-basic knowledge of this stuff at the moment: this probably prevented my moving forward with some interviews.</p>

 <p>If you're a front end developer, you're using npm to manage app dependencies and Git to manage source code.
-Using cloud services follow the same processes as npm and Git, so it's worth your time to learn them.</p>
+Cloud services follow the same process, so it's worth your time to learn them.</p>
 </li>
 </ol>